Products of varieties with many integral points

 We restrict ourselves in the above definition to normal varieties to ensure that ramification is well-behaved (in particular, a cover is either ramified or étale, see \cite[Lemma~2.3]{CDJLZ}).
-We are interested in studying very thin subsets of quasi-projective varieties given by sets of integral points.
+Note that, if $Y_i$ is not geometrically integral, then $Y_i(k) = \emptyset$, so we may always assume $Y_i$ to be geometrically integral.
+We are interested in studying strongly thin subsets of quasi-projective varieties given by sets of integral points.
 To do this, we use the language of arithmetic schemes.

-If $S$ is a scheme, we say that an $S$-scheme is an \emph{arithmetic scheme over $S$} if it is normal separated integral dominant of finite type over $S$.
+If $S$ is an irreducible scheme with function field $K(S)$, we say that an $S$-scheme is an \emph{arithmetic scheme over $S$} if it is dominant separated of finite type over $S$ and the generic fibre $\mathcal{X}_{K(S)}$ is normal and integral.
 By an \emph{arithmetic scheme} we mean an arithmetic scheme over $\mathbb{Z}$.
-Moreover, an \emph{arithmetic ring} is a normal $\mathbb{Z}$-finitely generated integral domain of characteristic $0$ (i.e., its spectrum is an affine arithmetic scheme).

 In order to extend Corvaja--Zannier's definition of the weak Hilbert property to arithmetic schemes, we consider near-integral points, as defined by Vojta \cite[Definition~4.3]{VojtaLangExc} (see also \cite[Definition~3.11]{JavanpeykarLVConjectures}).